 Experiment by unplugging all appliances in your problematic room, then flipping the breakers to the “off” position and back to “on.”
 If any one of them fails to snap back into its proper position, or if it trips repeatedly, you probably have got an issue, and it’s a sign for replacing your electrical panel.

 Make sure that you are not overloading the panel by connecting too many appliances into the same circuit.
 If the breaker trips persist, it’s time to call an electrician.
-He’ll inspect your panel and repair or upgrade, as necessary.
+He’ll inspect and repair or upgrade your panel, as necessary.

 3. Reset The GFCI Outlet

 Do the outlets in your room happen to include any ground fault circuit interrupters?
 GFCI outlets are most likely to be found in a kitchen, bathroom, laundry, or basement.
 They are required by code to be used in these rooms, in order to protect against accidental electrocution caused by water contacting the outlet.
 Make sure that there is no moisture affecting the outlet.
 If it’s all clear, your next move should be to press the reset button located on the GFCI outlet.